Urban II

 photo credits: Wikimedia Commons

 Pope Urban II (Latin: Urbanus II; c.
 1035 – 29 July 1099), otherwise known as Odo of Châtillon or Otho de Lagery, was the head of the Catholic Church and ruler of the Papal States from 12 March 1088 to his death.
-He is best known for convening the Council of Clermont which ignited the series of Christian conquests known as the Crusades.
-Pope Urban was a native of France, and was a descendant of a noble family from the French commune of Châtillon-sur-Marne.
-Reims was the nearby cathedral school where he began his studies in 1050.
+He is best known for convening the Council of Clermont, which ignited the series of Christian military expeditions known as the Crusades.
+Pope Urban was a native of France and a descendant of a noble family from the French commune of Châtillon-sur-Marne.
 Before his papacy, Urban was the grand prior of Cluny and bishop of Ostia.
-As pope, he dealt with Antipope Clement III, infighting of various Christian nations, and the Muslim incursions into Europe.
-In 1095 he started preaching the First Crusade (1096–99).
-He promised forgiveness and pardon for all of the past sins of those who would fight to reclaim the holy land from Muslims and free the eastern churches.
-This pardon would also apply to those that would fight the Muslims in Spain.
-While the First Crusade resulted in occupation of Jerusalem from the Fatimids and consequent massacre of the Muslim population there, Pope Urban II died before he could receive this news.
-He also set up the modern-day Roman Curia in the manner of a royal ecclesiastical court to help run the Church.
+As pope, he dealt with Antipope Clement III, the infighting of various Christian nations, and the Turkish invasions into Anatolia.
+In 1095, he started preaching for the start of the First Crusade (1096–1099).
+He promised forgiveness and pardon for all of the past sins of those who would fight to reclaim the Holy Land from Muslims and free the Eastern churches.
+This pardon would also apply to those fighting the Muslims in Spain.
+While the First Crusade resulted in the occupation of Jerusalem and expulsion of the Fatimids, Pope Urban II died before he could receive the news.
+Urban II also set up the modern-day Roman Curia in the manner of a royal ecclesiastical court to help run the church.
 He was beatified by Pope Leo XIII on 14 July 1881.
 Source: Wikipedia (en)

 Series